 Worker Cooperatives: Pathways to Scale

-Hilary Abell, Democracy collaborative, United States, June 2014
+Hilary Abell, Democracy collaborative, United States, juin 2014

 Public interest in cooperatives has surged since the global financial crisis, as people cry out for an alternative to business-as-usual.
 In spite of their many benefits for individuals, businesses, and society, however, cooperatives are not well understood in the United States.
 The field of worker co-op development is just beginning to create the infrastructure and knowledge base needed to increase its scale and impact.